ChengHsiangLu/Final-Project/README.md

 Look into the link Dr. Craig gave us to look into the biology part(put in the gene list I have).

 Heatmaps need to be fixed.
+(I fixed it with the sizeFactor and condition bar above the plot and on the right side.)

 ### Known issues